fhoedemakers/retroJam/README.md

 - **Sample rate:** 44.1 kHz
 - **Channels:** Stereo
 - **File extension:** `.wav`

+You can find some free retro tunes here:  https://lonepeakmusic.itch.io/retro-midi-music-pack-1

 ## How to Play
 1. Select a music file from the menu.